01Understanding Car Leases

 Pros of a Used Car Lease

 - Afford a Luxury Car You Would Normally Not Be Able to Afford: Do you have your eyes set on an Audi or Lexus?
 A 40k or 50k vehicle might not fit in your budget but a lease might make it a possibility.
 Used car leases are best for vehicles which retain their value.
 Used high-end vehicles are perfect for leases.
-Range Rovers and Mercedes-Benz and other luxury brands often hold their value which makes leasing a good option.
+Range Rover, Mercedes-Benz and other luxury brands often hold their value, which makes leasing a good option.

 Cons of a Used Car Lease